Stanko/Stanko.github.io/content/blog/2022-03-01-breaking-down-krypton.md

 ## Cleaning up Voronoi

 Let's get rid of points, as they already did their work.
-We can loose these weird looking edge polygons.
-When I got to this point I thought to myself: *"OK, it is taking shape.
+We can loose these weird looking edge polygons as well.
+When I got to this point I thought to myself: *"OK, this is taking shape.
 I can work with this."*

 {{ dual_image(